Leg cramps occur in most cases at night, and cause feelings of tightness and pain. In some cases, they can prevent or disrupt sleep.

 Are there different side effects?

-There are several side effects which have been associated with Quinine, and these range from headaches to abdominal pain.
-Refer to the relevant product page for more information.
+There are several side effects which have been associated with Quinine, and these include headaches, diarrhoea, nausea, vomiting, flushing, dizziness and abdominal pain.
+Refer to the relevant product leaflet for more information.

 Is it right for me?